yonacwy/By_Faith_App/README.md

 # By Faith App

-A cross platform application built with Flutter, designed to provide resources for reading, studying, and praying.
+A cross platform application built with Flutter, designed to provide resources for reading, studying, praying, and evangelism

 ## Features

+- **Home:** Features a dashboard.
-- **Gospel:** Content related to the Gospel, and integration of map data, potentially for         geographical context related to biblical events or missions.
+- **Gospel:** Content related to the Gospel, and integration of map data, potentially for         geographical context related to soul winning or missions.
-- **Pray:** Features to support prayer life.
+- **Pray:** Features to support a prayer life.
 - **Read:** Access to read the KJV Bible.
 - **Study:** Tools and resources for in-depth study of the scriptures using Strong's Greek and Hebrew KJV definitions.